 How to Become an Auto Dealer

-- New Vehicle Dealer – also known as franchise dealers in some states, these dealers sell new vehicles retail.
+- New Vehicle Dealer – also known as franchised dealers in some states, these dealers sell new vehicles retail.
 They typically have an agreement with manufacturers who provide them with the vehicles.

 - Used Vehicle Dealer – also known as independent dealers in some states, these dealers typically only sell used vehicles retail or wholesale.

-- Wholesale Dealer – wholesale dealers only trade with other licensed dealers.
+- Wholesale Dealer – wholesale dealers only trade with other licensed motor vehicle dealers.
 They do not sell vehicles retail.

 - Broker – brokers do not sell vehicles themselves but assist people to find a particular vehicle and/or arrange the purchase of the vehicle.

 - Distributor – like vehicle manufacturers and wholesale dealers, distributors do not sell vehicles to the public.
 Such dealers usually franchise licensed dealers who then sell the vehicles retail.

 - Auto Recycler – while recyclers are not vehicle dealers, they are in the business of buying vehicles which they then dismantle and sell off their parts and accessories.

 In order to become a car dealer, you must first acquire a Dealer License.
 Whilst individuals may sell their own cars without a business license, state law tends to set strict limits, allowing individuals to sell no more than two or three cars a year without a license.